-Those of us with chronic illness know how important it is to always take care of our bodies.
+Those of us with chronic illness know how important it is to take care of our bodies.
 We also know how much our chronic illness doesn’t give a fuck what day it is.
-Whether it’s our birthday, Valentine’s day or a Thursday.
+Whether it’s our birthday, Valentine’s Day or a Thursday.
 Flare-ups can come at any time.
 But that doesn’t mean we don’t want to shower our partners with love on Valentine’s Day.

-So, I hear you ask, what can we do to show our bae some love whilst also managing our illness?
+So, I hear you ask, what can we do to show our bae some love whilst managing our illness?

 Whether your chronic illness is flaring up or your nursing the flu, there are plenty of ways to show your boo some love without having to use too much energy or travel too far (if at all).

-7 Valentines Date Ideas for the Chronically Ill Baes
+7 Valentine’s Date Ideas for the Chronically Ill Baes

-1. Dinner for two
+1. Dinner For Two

 The most common Valentine’s date is going out for a romantic dinner, dressed in your best outfit, in a stupidly expensive restaurant.
-When you’re exhausted or in pain, getting dressed up and traveling further than your sofa may not be realistic.
+When you’re exhausted or in pain, getting dressed up and travelling further than your sofa may not be realistic.

 How about bringing the restaurant to you?